This document is unofficial and not endorsed by my school or employers.

 Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S.

-Go early and still expect to be there at least 2 hours.
+Go early and still expect to be there for at least 2 hours.
 They will check your bag on the way in, but no additional security.
-Make sure you are paying attention to when your number because of how busy it is.
+Make sure you are paying attention to when your number is called because of how busy it is.
 Card arrival time was all over the place.
 Some people got it as early as 1 week, while others waited 2-3 weeks.

 Not as long of a wait to get into the office (not as much security screening), but took longer for the card to arrive.
 Tends to be less of a wait in the morning, arrive 30 minutes before it opens.